-Osteophytes are cartilage-capped bony proliferations (spurs) that develop at the margins of a synovial joint as a response to articular cartilage damage, as seen very commonly in degenerative joint disease.
+Osteophytes are cartilage-capped bony proliferations (spurs) that most commonly develop at the margins of a synovial joint as a response to articular cartilage damage, as seen very commonly in degenerative joint disease.
+Central osteophytes can develop from cartilage lesions within a joint.
 They are considered a hallmark of osteoarthritis and can be confused with syndesmophytes and enthesophytes.

 Small osteophytes are sometimes referred to as osteophytic lipping.

-- Heberden nodes and Bouchard nodules in osteoarthritis of the hand
+- present as Heberden nodes and Bouchard nodules in osteoarthritis of the hand

 - 1. van der Kraan PM, van den Berg WB.
 Osteophytes: relevance and biology.
 (2007) Osteoarthritis and cartilage.
 15 (3): 237-44. doi:10.1016/j.joca.2006.11.006 - Pubmed